KingsleyAmankwah/Angular-Advanced-Concepts/README.md

 - Discuss the need for state management
 - Introduction to NgRx and Services and its core principles

-### Day 2: Actions, Reducers, and Store
+### Day 2: Understanding concepts in NgRx and Services

-- Deep dive into Actions, Reducers, and the Store
+- Deep dive into Actions, Reducers, Store and Services
-- Hands-on: Setting up NgRx in an Angular application
+- Hands-on: Setting up NgRx and Services in an Angular application

 ### Day 3: Effects and Selectors